MbinOrg/mbin/docs/docker_deployment_guide.md

 ## Run Production

+Assuming you followed the all the steps above, you should now already have a `compose.override.yml` file.
+Running production should be the same command:
 If you created the file `compose.override.yml` with your configs (`cp compose.prod.yml compose.override.yml`), running production would be the same command:

 ```bash